Population Health Fellowships & Training Programs

 Training in Neuroscience Research for Junior Faculty and Postdocs

 Our one-year Congruent Mentorship to Reach Academic Diversity in Neuroscience Research program provides mentorship and training to junior-level faculty and postdoctoral fellows, preparing them for careers in research into neurological health disparities in underserved minority communities.

 Population Health Science Scholars Program

-NYU School of Medicine’s Population Health Science Scholars Program, with a predoctoral and postdoctoral track, seeks to improve healthcare delivery for individuals and to advance population health science by preparing a cadre of scholars for academic careers and leadership at the interface of healthcare delivery and health services research.
+NYU Grossman School of Medicine’s Population Health Science Scholars Program, with a predoctoral and postdoctoral track, seeks to improve healthcare delivery for individuals and to advance population health science by preparing a cadre of scholars for academic careers and leadership at the interface of healthcare delivery and health services research.
 This interdisciplinary program has three academic homes, the Departments of Population Health, Pediatrics, and Medicine.